MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 * Currently supported backends:
   * Azure Database for PostgreSQL single server
   * Azure Database for PostgreSQL flexible server
+  * AWS RDS Postgres
+  * AWS RDS Aurora
   * [bitnami](https://charts.bitnami.com/bitnami) [helm chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql/) (prototype)
   * [Yugabyte](https://docs.yugabyte.com/preview/deploy/kubernetes/single-zone/oss/helm-chart/) helm chart deployment (prototype, due to limitations in the chart only one cluster per namespace is possible)

 ## Quickstart

-To test out the operator you do not need Azure, you just need a kubernetes cluster (you can for example create a local one with [k3d](https://k3d.io/)) and cluster-admin rights on it.
+To test out the operator you do not need Azure or AWS, you just need a kubernetes cluster (you can for example create a local one with [k3d](https://k3d.io/)) and cluster-admin rights on it.

 1. Run `helm repo add maibornwolff https://maibornwolff.github.io/hybrid-cloud-postgresql-operator/` to prepare the helm repository.
 2. Run `helm install hybrid-cloud-postgresql-operator-crds maibornwolff/hybrid-cloud-postgresql-operator-crds` and `helm install hybrid-cloud-postgresql-operator maibornwolff/hybrid-cloud-postgresql-operator` to install the operator.